Jamling/Android-ORM/README.md

 # Introduction

-Did you used sqlite to save your data on Android?
-If you did, you may be puzzled for the complexity of mechanism.
-Now the Andoird ORM (Aorm) coming which armed to make it simple for the developers.
+Did you use SQLite to save your data on Android?
+If you did, you might be puzzled for the complexity of mechanism.
+Now the Andoird ORM (Aorm) is coming to make it simple for developers.
 If you have the interesting, please join us.

 # Features
 * Brief ORM mapping, just write an annotation for the field of Java beans. e.g. @Column(name="_name") to mapping _name columnn of database to name property.
-* Powerful Forward Engineering supporting, generating DDL and ContentProvider automaticlly.
+* Powerful Forward Engineering support, generating DDL and ContentProvider automaticlly.
 * Useful Assist feature, create your Activity/Service/BroadcastReceiver with a wizard and configurat them in AndroidManifest.xml automatically.
 * ...
-More feature, please experience it for your self.
+and more features, please try it yourself.

 # Projects
 ## cn.ieclipse.aorm.core